Knut Hjeltnes (discus thrower): Biography

+Hjeltnes coached at the NCAA Division I level for about 20 years, producing a number of All-Americans and conference champions.
 Hjeltnes coached athletes at the United States Military Academy at West Point, NY from 1999 until 2013.
 While coaching at USMA West Point, his athletes produced 40 Patriot League Championships, 3 NCAA All-Americans, 30 NCAA Regional Qualifiers, and 2 Academic All-Americans.
 Hjeltnes was hired as the throws coach at Auburn University in 2013.

-Hjeltnes coached at the NCAA Division I level for about 20 years, producing a number of All-Americans and conference champions.
 He retired from full-time coaching at the end of the 2016 outdoor season.

-Hjeltnes tested positive for anabolic steroids at Bislett Stadium on July 6, 1977, and was suspended.
-The suspension was reduced on appeal, allowing him to participate in the 1978 European Championships.
+Hjeltnes tested positive for anabolic steroids at Oslo's Bislett Stadium on 6 July 1977, and at the European Cup in Helsinki in August 1977, and was suspended "indefinitely."
+The suspension was reduced to one year on appeal, allowing him to participate in the 1978 European Championships.
+He continued to compete internationally for another 10 years and was doping-tested at all national and international competitions more than 100 times throughout his career.
 He was the first Norwegian ever to test positive.
-Hjeltnes publicly admitted to have been doping, and he also cooperated with Jan Hedenstad to write a book about it, called Dopet ("Doped"), published in 1979 (ISBN 8205120021).
+Hjeltnes publicly admitted to doping and claimed that almost everybody at the Olympic level used some form of doping during the 1970s.
+Knut also cooperated with Jan Hedenstad to write a book, called Dopet ("Doped"), published in 1979 (ISBN 8205120021).

+Hjeltnes died on 17 January 2024, at the age of 72.